 Restricted Limited Partnership Units.
 A restricted limited partnership unit represents an OP unit or may include LTIP units that are structured as profits interests in the operating partnership, providing distributions to the holder of the award based on the achievement of specified levels of profitability by the operating partnership or the achievement of certain goals or events.
 Initially, LTIP units will not have full parity with OP units with respect to liquidating distributions.
 Under the terms of the LTIP units, the operating partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the time of grant until such event will be allocated first to the holders of LTIP units to equalize the capital accounts of such holders with the capital accounts of OP unit holders.
-Upon equalization of the capital accounts of the holders of LTIP units with other holders of OP units, the LTIP units will achieve full parity with OP units of the operating partnership for all purposes, including with respect to liquidating distributions.
-If such parity is reached, vested LTIP units may be converted into an equal number of OP units, and thereafter enjoy all the rights of OP units.
+Upon equalization of the capital accounts of the holders of LTIP units with other holders of OP units, the LTIP units will achieve full parity with OP units of PO units, and thereafter enjoy all the rights of OP units.
 The compensation committee will establish all other limitations and conditions of awards of restricted OP units as it deems appropriate.